capistrano/capistrano/documentation/getting-started/preparing-your-application/index.markdown

 ### 4. Configure your server addresses in the generated files.

-We'll just work with the staging environment here, so you can pretend that `config/deploy/production.rb` doesn't exist, for the most part that's yoru business.
+We'll just work with the staging environment here, so you can pretend that `config/deploy/production.rb` doesn't exist, for the most part that's your business.

 Capistrano breaks down common tasks into a notion of *roles*, that is, taking